cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

   </button>
 </p>

 You should now see the show dates with details populate on your calendar.
-I will try and keep this calendar updated should they add more dates this year.
+I will try and keep this calendar updated should they add more dates.
 If you see something missing or off, please let me know in the comments.

 <iframe style="border: 0;" src="https://calendar.google.com/calendar/embed?src=cigokdh5l6cs8i0ph6srjiboig%40group.calendar.google.com&amp;ctz=America/New_York" width="100%" height="600" frameborder="0" scrolling="no"></iframe>